DataGate Printer Files: An Introduction

 • Label - Prints a Constant character string.

-• Line - Prints a staight Line.
+• Line - Prints a straight Line.

 In addition to the controls provided by DataGate it is theoretically possible to add to a record format any arbitrary .NET Framework Control, however, in practice only a few of them make sense to include on a printer file, most notably a Windows.Forms.PictureBox.